schumar/ESP_BaPoTeSta/README.md

 ## Thanks

+* Many thanks to all the people working on the [Arduino core for ESP8266](https://github.com/esp8266/Arduino)
-Cheers to [jdunmire](https://github.com/jdunmire/kicad-ESP8266) for his ESP8266 KiCAD library!
+* Cheers to [jdunmire](https://github.com/jdunmire/kicad-ESP8266) for his ESP8266 KiCAD library!